A varicocele is enlargement of the veins that transport oxygen-depleted blood away from the testicle.

-A varicocele (VAR-ih-koe-seel) is an enlargement of the veins within the loose bag of skin that holds your testicles (scrotum).
+A varicocele (VAR-ih-koe-seel) is an enlargement of the veins within the loose bag of skin that holds the testicles (scrotum).
 These veins transport oxygen-depleted blood from the testicles.
 A varicocele occurs when blood pools in the veins rather than circulating efficiently out of the scrotum.

 When to see a doctor

 Annual wellness visits for boys are important for monitoring the development and health of testicles.
 It's important to schedule and keep these appointments.

 A number of conditions could contribute to pain, swelling or a mass in the scrotum.
 If you experience any of these, see your health care provider to get a timely and accurate diagnosis.

 Sign up for free and stay up to date on research advancements, health tips, current health topics, and expertise on managing health.
 Click here for an email preview.

 ErrorInclude a valid email address